CtrlK

 Workflow Clarity

-The 5-step core workflow is listed but lacks validation checkpoints or feedback loops.
-For documentation tasks involving code changes, there's no explicit 'verify examples work' or 'validate OpenAPI spec' step integrated into the workflow.
+The 5-step workflow (Discover, Detect, Analyze, Document, Report) provides a clear sequence, but lacks validation checkpoints or feedback loops.
+For documentation tasks that could introduce errors, there's no explicit 'test code examples' step integrated into the workflow despite being mentioned in constraints.

 2 / 3